Updated:

 Including both automated and manual testing makes a more reliable measurement because you get two different types of page samples.

-But, because there isn’t manual testing, there are issues that could be missed.
-For example, images have alternative text but the majority aren’t written correctly; focus indicators aren’t displaying on the page; form labels aren’t announced properly; and the impact of errors you know and don’t know about isn’t considered (just to name a few).
+Manual testing brings the necessary human-testing component to find issues automated testing doesn’t detect.
+For example, images have alternative text but the majority aren’t written correctly; focus indicators aren’t displaying on the page; form labels aren’t announced properly; and the impact of errors you know and don’t know about isn’t considered.

-Your regular AIM Score includes manual testing of four pages.
-While it is not a complete manual audit of possible accessibility issues, it does test for some of the most common and impactful issues.
-The Manual Accessibility Impact Score gives a meaningful measure of how these issues impact users with disabilities on the four selected pages.
+While the AIM score manual test is not a complete manual audit of possible accessibility issues, it does test for some of the most common and impactful issues.
+The Manual Accessibility Impact Score gives a meaningful measure of how these issues impact users with disabilities.

-Often, the issues found on the small four-page sample represents issues throughout the website.
-These manual testing results can then be used to inform improvements that will affect the entire website.
+Often, the issues found on the small four-page sample represent issues throughout the website.
+These manual testing results can then be used to inform improvements that affect the entire website.

 Make a more accessible website based on your AIM score findings

-Each AIM Score comes with your most common issues, beginner-level documentation on each problem, and notes from the manual accessibility tester on the four pages that were tested.
+Each AIM Score comes with your most common issues, beginner-level documentation on each problem, and notes from the manual accessibility tester on the four tested pages.

 Your most common issues are the perfect place to start improving your website’s accessibility.
 The accompanying documentation helps your org fix issues, plan training, or can be sent to specific contributors as a quick way to up-level your team on accessibility.